 Retirement Planning Tips

-• Consider talking to a financial advisor in more detail about tax-free retirement accounts and whether one might be right for you.
+- Consider talking to a financial advisor in more detail about tax-free retirement accounts and whether one might be right for you.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/katleho Seisa, ©iStock.com/Tinpixels, ©iStock.com/PeopleImages